shahidusmanm/customrestapi/README.md

 ![Authentication](images/authenthication.png)

-And then I need to go and change a few more changes here.
-I need to change this container board to 5000 because this is a class camp.
-Last lessons to 5000, so I need to tell my container that any request you get on port 80 needs to be forwarded to port 5000.
+A few more changes to make here.
+We need to change this container board to 5000 because this is a class camp, so you need to tell our container that any request you get on port 80 needs to be forwarded to port 5000.

 ![Container Port](images/container-port.png)

-I'm going to reduce the memory capacity because I don't need 512MB.
-I'm gonna skip one CPU.
+We are going to reduce the memory capacity because we don't need 512MB and we are going to skip CPU to one.

 ![Capacity](images/capacity.png)

-And I'm going to leave everything as default just and then go and create my container.
+We are going to leave everything as default and then go and create our container.

-So contain creating the container takes a bit of time, but now that it's done I have the the URL.
+Creating the container takes a bit of time, but now that it is done we have the URL.

 ![Container URL](images/container-URL2.png)

-Here you can just copy it and then use it on any postman application I have and then it's going to work with mine and that's how we went ahead and created our or deployed our task app on to Google's cloud platform.
+Here you can just copy the URL and use it on any postman application we have and then it is going to work with mine and that's how we went ahead and created our or deployed our task app on to Google's cloud platform.

 ![Postman](images/postman.png)